rwtodd/bascat/Docs-en-US/ConvertFrom-GWBasic.md

 ## PARAMETERS

-### -BasFile
+### -Path
 The GWBASIC/BASICA tokenized file to convert to plain text.
-It is a literal path (no wildcards).
-If you need wildcards, pipe items into the cmdlet instead.
+Wildcards are allowed.

 ```yaml
 Type: String